EvaEkhteyary/rl-end-effector-tracking/README.md

 > green trail = actual end-effector path
 >
-REAL Sawyer tracking a circle NOT RL: just for FUN
+* REAL Sawyer tracking a circle (NOT RL): just for FUN:

 ![REAL Sawyer tracking a circle NOT RL: just for FUN](/FUN.gif)